weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 types, and some type constraints that help with expressing some cryptographic type constraints elegantly.
 These are used when defining the type of a function or variable.
-For example, the size of a bitvector can be represented in terms of the width of an integer:
+For example, the size of a bitvector can be represented in terms of the width of a number:

 ```shell
 labs::Interpreter::Interpreter> :t 10 : [width 32]